Travel Blog

 Ayutthaya Floating Market, With A Tiger

-Was it the Ayutthaya Floating Market?
-This mock floating market just outside Ayuthaya, Thailand, was so remarkable, so odd, so strange yet delicious, that it needs its own little post, to keep it separate from the real world.
-This place was crazy, annoyingly, I can’t remember the name, but if you’re in Ayuthaya, Thailand, you’ll … Read more
+The Ayutthaya Floating Market This floating market just outside Ayuthaya, Thailand, was so remarkable, so odd, so strange yet delicious, that it needs its own little post, to keep it separate from the real world.
+This place was crazy, annoyingly, I can’t remember the name, but if you’re in Ayuthaya, Thailand, you’ll probably come across … Read more

-Ayuthaya (also spelled Ayutthaya or Ayudhya) was the second capital of old Siam (1360-1767) after Sukhothai.
-It’s got history on its side, but is it worth a visit during your trip to Thailand?
-What about those all important “things to do?”
-We think it’s well worth a visit.
-Getting to Ayutthaya from Bangkok is easy … Read more
+Ayuthaya (also spelt Ayutthaya or Ayudhya) was the second capital of old Siam (1360-1767) after Sukhothai.
+This ancient city to the north of Bangkok has history on its side, but is it worth a visit during your trip to Thailand?
+What about those all-important “things to do?”
+We think it’s well worth visiting Ayutthaya and … Read more